Professor, Visual Culture Program Director

 She curated the exhibition Beyond The Photographic Frame at the Art Institute of Chicago, for which she received a Rhoades Foundation Fellowship; curated Made in France: Art from 1945 to the Present at the Washington University Art Museum; and co-curated with Jurij Meden a retrospective, Agnès Varda: (Self-)Portraits, Facts and Fiction, at the Dryden Theatre, George Eastman Museum (2016).
 She was an affiliated member of the UK AHRC grant-supported international research network “Film and the Other Arts.”
 Her grants include Fulbright and Killam Fellowships and a research residency at the French National Institute for Art History (INHA).

-At Rochester Institute of Technology, Dr. DeRoo teaches courses on Contemporary Art and Visual Culture, History and Theory of Exhibitions, Exhibition Design, Research Methods, and Gender Studies.
-She is Visual Culture Program Director, Core Faculty in the Museum Studies Program, and affiliated faculty in the Digital Humanities and Social Sciences Program, and the Women’s, Gender, and Sexuality Studies Program.
+At Rochester Institute of Technology, Dr. DeRoo teaches courses on Contemporary Art and Visual Culture, History and Theory of Exhibitions, Exhibition Design, and Research Methods.
+She is Visual Culture Program Director, Core Faculty in the Museum Studies Program, and affiliated faculty in the Humanities, Computing, and Design Program.